Best Things to Do in Asakusa: A Local Guide’s Top Picks

 Must-Try Food in Asakusa

-Exploring Asakusa will surely work up an appetite.
+Asakusa is an absolute foodie paradise!
 Here are some top food spots you shouldn’t miss!

 1. Gonpachi Asakusa